 Welcome to Jonathan Dickinson State Park

-Located five miles north of Jupiter on U.S. 1, this park teems with wildlife in 16 natural communities, including sand pine scrub, pine flatwoods, mangroves and river swamps.
+Located five miles north of Jupiter on U.S. 1, this park teams with wildlife in 16 natural communities, including sand pine scrub, pine flatwoods, mangroves and river swamps.
 The Loxahatchee River, Florida's first federally designated Wild and Scenic River, runs through the park.

 The park also offers two full-facility campgrounds and a youth/group primitive campground.
 Visitors can arrange boat tours of the river and rent canoes, kayaks and motorboats by calling the concession at (561) 746-1466.